Rajeevreddy-2006/TechVault/README.md

 ## 📌 Project Overview

 TechVault is designed as a **command-line vault system** where different types of sensitive data are managed through a unified interface.
-It focuses on **scalability, modularity, and maintainability**, making it suitable as a strong resume project for internships and entry-level roles.
+It focuses on **scalability, modularity, and maintainability**, and is designed with clean architecture to support future expansion and real-world system complexity.

 ---